joeyoung/arduino_keypads/README.txt

                                   add datasheet, pin share example
                    May 19, 2014 - add Keypad_MC17
                    May 24, 2014 - add Keypad_I2Ca
+                   May 27, 2014 - additional devices with Keypad_I2Ca

 keypadreadme - this file